-The BarrierGate[®] system has been tested pursuant to National Cooperative Highway Research Program ("NCHRP") Report 350 specifications.
-The BarrierGate[®] system has been deemed eligible for federal-aid reimbursement on the National Highway System by the Federal Highway Administration ("FHWA").
+The BarrierGate® 2.0 system has been tested pursuant to National Cooperative Highway Research Program (NCHRP) Report 350.
+The BarrierGate® 2.0 system has been deemed eligible for Federal-aid reimbursement eligibility on the National Highway System to the Federal Highway Administration (FHWA).